 This low budget, yet classic film shows how silence really is golden when mingled with natural sounds.
 This believable adventure will capture viewers attention at all ages.
 Tears, fights, death, love, and little unknown historical facts adds to the tight wire.

 The unforgettable ending has never been seen in previous films.
 It will stay in the minds of viewers for months.
 The director's artistic freedom is never ending.
 Actors will give their big toe to play the unyielding mute, or the tenacious father.
 Actually the reaction to natural sounds, truth, and the town of Shrike's violence adds to the intense adventure.
-Truth clings to the wire through out the story.
-At times, viewers will live in the mind of Sam, they will try to understand the mute's thinking, hate, and sorrow.
+Viewers will live in the mind of Sam, they will try to understand the mute's thinking, hate, and sorrow.
+At times thoughts and actions of the past we should see today.
 This adventure is alive!

 Borden Davis, 805-777-7700 htt://www.silentbrand.com